The Ultimate Guide on Where to Stay in Singapore

 The beautiful and grand white exterior of Raffles Hotel is where to stay in Singapore if you're in the Civic District

-With fantastic MRT links and in close walking distance to Marina Bay, Clarke Quay and Orchard Road, this is a great base from which to explore the other areas of the city.
+With fantastic MRT links and within walking distance to Marina Bay, Clarke Quay and Orchard Road, the Civic District is where to stay in Singapore to easily explore other areas.

 Bugis & Kampong Glam